 *The Global South includes Central and Latin America, the Caribbean, Eastern Europe, Middle East and Near East, all of Africa, Central Asia, and all of Asia, except Singapore, Hong Kong, Taiwan and South Korea.

-Rebecca Rempel is a photojournalist from Canada.
+RJ Rempel is a photojournalist.
 Serving on the Africa Area communications team, she travels Africa capturing the work God is doing around the continent with her camera and pen.